delovoyhomie/grants-and-bounties/README.md

 **❗️Note about Dev Tooling category**
 Development of smartcontracts that have hign demand and can be reused by numerous teams and developers are eligible for the Dev Tooling category.

+TODO:
+- Find a proper place to add links to Questbook dedicated program for categories

 ### Hall of fame